 When my co-founder Christo and I started Evrnu in 2014, waste and garment recycling wasn't a part of the industry conversation.
 In fact, the dominant business model at the time relied on style obsolescence and consumption as the key driver.

 Consumers were throwing away 80% of all their clothing directly into the garbage can, around 12 million tons of garment waste per year.
-Today, the volume of garment waste has grown to almost 21 million tons per year.
+Today, an estimated 92 million tons of waste is created annually from the fashion industry.

 From the 700 gallons of water it takes to create a single t-shirt to the effort required to spin, weave, dye, print, sew, cut and finish garments, massive amounts of resources go into the creation of clothing.
 When garments are thrown into the trash can, all of that intrinsic value is lost.

 We started the company with a question: How do we prevent people from throwing their garments away?
 If we could leverage the waste to turn it into new fiber, we could begin to change consumer behavior.
 Behavior is the hardest to change, but it also makes the most impact.

 That's why it's so important for NuCycl™ by Evrnu to launch as a consumer-facing brand — when consumers see the NuCycl logo on their new clothes they'll know that they're made from discarded clothing and that it's recyclable.
 We want consumers to understand that their clothing isn't waste.